Beetlezebub/UltimateJavaRepository/Unit07/README.md

 h

 ## 7.3 - Traversing `ArrayList`s
+Iteration Statments can be used to access all the elements in an ArrayList (same as with Arrays) Deleting elements during traversal of an ArrayList requires using special techniques to avoid skipping elements (also considered traversing an ArrayList)

+h

 ## 7.4 - Developing Algorithms Using `ArrayList`s
 Notes basically just on the coding file